• Skip to primary navigation

 Let's chat about the ingredients in these banana oatmeal chocolate chip cookies, as well as possible substitutions!

-overhead photo of the ingredients in this Banana Oatmeal Cookies recipe
+overhead photo of the labeled ingredients in this Banana Oatmeal Cookies recipe

 • Overripe bananas.
 Make sure your bananas are ripe and sweet.
 If using bananas that have been previously frozen, thaw them in the microwave or at room temperature before using in this recipe.